-Mercy's Cardiac Catheterization Lab consists of two procedure rooms and a recovery area.
-The department is staffed with registered nurses and cardiovascular technicians.
+Mercy's Cardiac Catheterization Lab consists of two state-of-the-art procedure rooms and a recovery suite.
+In addition to the physicians performing the procedures, the department is staffed with registered nurses (RN's) and cardiovascular technicians (CVT's).

 Cardiac Cath Lab